 We were awarded the Queen’s Anniversary Prize in 2011 in recognition of our dynamic research community and teaching excellence.

-You will also study two further 20-credit modules and four 5-credit 'skills' modules from this list.
+You will study two further 20-credit modules and two 5-credit 'skills' modules from our full range of options.
+Examples may include:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.